Democrats sell infrastructure bill, push for Biden backup

 “You actually have to explain it to people.
 It can’t be a number.
 It has to be about how it affects their lives,” he said.
 He added with a laugh, “If you talk to anyone who’s from Jersey, you get the tire insurance because you’re always getting flat tires from hitting potholes.”

-Republican Glenn Youngkin won Virginia’s governorship in an upset last week, and his party took control of the state House.
-That happened after Youngkin’s Democratic opponent, Terry McAuliffe, suggested in vain that Democrats should act more quickly to pass the infrastructure bill.
+Republican Glenn Youngkin won Virginia’s governorship in an upset last week, and his party could take control of the state House depending on the outcomes of two races apparently headed to recounts.
+Youngkin’s Democratic opponent, Terry McAuliffe, had suggested in vain that Democrats should act more quickly to pass the infrastructure bill.

 “I don’t know what it would have done,” Wexton said of whether that would have changed the results.
 “Obviously, it was not ideal not to have it passed.”